brrradley/brrradley/README.md

 ## I'm Bradley [@decafdevio](https://github.com/decafdevio).
 Knowledge is power, so they say.

 I'm a passionate coder from Sheffield 🇬🇧 (well, originally from Manchester but that's another story).
-I'm trained as a software development in JavaScript, JSX, Node, Express, and so on 💪🏼.
+I'm trained as a software developer in JavaScript, JSX, Node, Express, and so on 💪🏼.
 My current journey as a front-end developer gives me the opportunities to showcase my creative side with UX, REST and product architecture 🎨.

 When i'm away from the keyboard i have a variety of hobbies which include<br>
 🕹 competitive gaming